Ormond Memorial Gardens

-Garden CopySooth the Senses – The Memorial Gardens, our urban oasis, are a lush, tropical rainforest nestled into the heart of the Ormond beachside adjoining the Museum.
+The Memorial Gardens, our urban oasis, are a lush, tropical rain forest nestled into the heart of the Ormond beachside adjoining the Museum.
 They feature native and exotic plants, water features, artisan-designed walkways and a gazebo.
 Visitors can enjoy the solitude of a quiet bench or nook or walk the labyrinth inside the gazebo.

 Designed by Belgian-trained Chicago landscape architect, Henry Stockman in the 1940s, the gardens feature both manicured landscape and natural areas.
 Numerous weddings are held in this magnificent setting.

 The gardens feature both native and non native plant life.
-Please ask Museum staff for a copy of our educational piece titled "Plant This - Not That".
+Click HERE to view the online guide of the "Plant This, Not That!" brochure.